alshedivat/al-folio/reading/minima-moralia.md

 "The justifiable feelings of guilt of those exempted from physical labor ought not become an excuse for rural idiocy."
 (7)

 "...so do those who are impoverished in Spirit [Geiste] march enthusiastically into the hell, which is their heaven."
 (8)

+"The write-off of conventions as outmoded, useless and extraneous ornaments only confirms the most extraneous of all things, a life of immediate domination.
+That the discontinuation of this caricature in schoolboyish camaraderie makes existence even more unbearable, as the mockery of freedom, is merely a further sign of how impossible it has become for human beings to live together under current conditions."(16)

+"Individual persons have, as individuals -- as these latter represent the species-being of humanity -- lost the autonomy through which they could have realized the species."
+(18)